 Water features are a cool, unique gardening idea to diversify the plant and insect population in your outdoor space as well as draw the eye to an exciting focal point.

 With some stones, a metal tub, and a water pump, you can fix yourself an easy water feature in no time.

+Making your garden feel more like you doesn’t require a huge investment and hiring a landscaping company to do.
 There are plenty of simple, creative gardening ideas and changes that can transform the feel of your outdoor space to reflect your home and your interests better.

 Want more garden content?
 Visit our gardening page for in-depth guides, explainer posts, and great ideas!